|This photograph was filed away for many years simply because I had been unable to confirm the story that came with it when

-sergeant stated that his name was William Henry Jenkins of the Black Watch (Royal Highlanders) and had been born in
+sergeant stated that his name was William Henry Jenkins of the Black Watch (Royal Highlanders) and that he had been born

 Stewart, born at Edinburgh Castle and James born at Sterling Castle.
 It was also said that the family moved to Canada

 Unfortunately, at the time I had not been able to confirm or disprove any of this story.
 I always take any oral history that may